coreruleset/documentation/content/development/testing.md

 ### Using your own environment for testing

 If you have your own environment set up, you can configure that for testing.
-If you don't yet have an environment but have a Debian or Ubuntu server, you can configure [Digitalwave's](https://modsecurity.digitalwave.hu) package repository for supported distributions.
-There you can follow the instructions on how to configure your WAF.
+Please [follow these instructions]({{< ref "install.md#installing-a-compatible-waf-engine" >}}) to install the WAF server locally.

 -> The supported platform is ModSecurity 2 with Apache httpd.
 If you want to run the tests against nginx, you can do that too, but nginx uses libmodsecurity3, which is not fully compatible with Apache httpd + ModSecurity 2.